 Flagship Store: Only brands with a trademark such as ® or TM can have a flagship store.
 The brand will have to be represented by the owner of the store, or a representative of the brand.
 The owner of the store must possess all documents from the brand, authorizing the setting up of such a store on Tmall’s platform.

 Specialty Store: Merchants holding a brand’s distribution rights to sell without any geographical restrictions in China are able to open this store format.
 Specialty store types may sell products of up to two categories

 Monopolized store: Merchants who own brand licensing goods are allowed to open a monopolized store in Tmall.
 Retailers can sell 2 or more goods in several categories.

 How much does it cost to be on Tmall Global?

 You have to take into account that Tmall’s fees will depend on your sector of activities as well as several other criteria.
 Just so you know, opening a store on Tmall can be considered extremely expensive.
-That’s why you have to do researches beforehand in order to see if the ROI will cover all the expenses and will be enough according to your expectations.
+That’s why you have to do research beforehand in order to see if the ROI will cover all the expenses and will be enough according to your expectations.
 Of course, you can contact us to discuss it.

 Tmall Global requires a deposit between US$8,000 to US$25,000 depending on the store format.
 The e-commerce platform also charges an annual service fee, which varies according to the product category which can be between US$5,000 or US$10,000.

 However, marketers can be exempted from these charges, or pay only half or the full-service fee if they reach Tmall’s predefined sales target.
 In addition, Tmall keeps 5% of the sales value as a commission.

 If you want more detailed information about Tmall Global, here’s a document explaining all you have to know about Tmall Global, according to your situation.